 There is no minimum number of students needed.
 However, you must have at least 10 fee-paying CLA/ASP students sign a petition expressing interest in your organization.[back to top]

 All students serving in elected or appointed positions of leadership shall maintain a 2.5 cumulative GPA.
 At the beginning of each semester, the Office of Student Activities will confirm that the contact person for each registered student organization is in compliance with this policy.
 If a person does fall below the requirement, the student organization will be expected to name a replacement within two weeks of notification.
 If a student wishes to appeal, they should contact the Director of Student Activities.[back to top]

 Find a faculty or staff member who shares a similar interest or expertise in the mission of the student organization you are trying to start.
 OSA is a great resource to suggest possible advisors for your new group.[back to top]

 Your advisor can play an important role in your organization.
 He/she can help establish goals, create agendas, create a budget, serve as a mediator, and provide continuity and stability in the group from year to year.
 An advisor signature is required for contracts.[back to top]

 The constitution sets forth the general principles upon which an organization is established.
 The bylaws would contain in more detail the procedures to be followed for meetings, decision-making, officer selection, and financial transactions.
 Please see the overview on how to write a constitution and bylaws and this sample constitution for specifics on how to create these two documents or pick up the handouts in OSA.
 Generally, constitutions require a 2/3 vote of the membership for adoption.
 Bylaws only require a simple majority for approval.[back to top]

-COSO stands for Committee on Student Organizations and they meet every other week throughout each semester.
+The Club Approval and Finance Committee meets every other week throughout each semester.
 They review proposed student organizations and decide along with ASWU Senate if they are approved.
-Contact Beth Dittman at 503-370-6843 or via email at email@example.com .[back to top]
+Contact Emily Morris at 503-370-6843 or via email at email@example.com.[back to top]